kyma-incubator/varkes/app-connector-client/README.md

 ## Documentation
-You can access OpenAPI documentation using `localhost:10000/metadata` or `swagger.yaml` file.
+You can access OpenAPI documentation using `localhost:10000/metadata` or the [api.yaml](server/resources/api.yaml) file.

-## Tests
-- To run tests on a Kyma, provide the token URL as an environment variable.
-Set the `TOKENURL` to Kyma token.
-- Once you set the token, run `npm test` to test the project.